 The device is used to suture your stomach to make it smaller.
 You will then be prevented from overeating while fullness is greatly enhanced during meals.

 Since the procedure does not involve outside incisions, the risk of operative complications is drastically reduced.
 There is also almost no downtime, allowing you to quickly return to your daily activities.

 To be successful with endoscopic sleeve gastroplasty, you must commit to a healthier lifestyle.
 That means you must make permanent healthy changes to your diet and get regular exercise to ensure your long-term success.

 To qualify for the ESG procedure, you must have a body mass index of 30 or more.
 You must also demonstrate that diet and exercise have failed to work for you.

 How Does Bariatric Surgery Compare to Non-Surgical Alternatives?

-Endoscopic sleeve gastroplasty is a permanent procedure akin to gastric sleeve surgery without the extended downtime or risks to your health commonly associated with surgical procedures.
+Endoscopic gastroplasty is a permanent procedure akin to gastric sleeve surgery without the extended downtime or risks to your health commonly associated with surgical procedures.